-After she registers and pays the membership fee, she'll have immediate access to our online materials, including our current and past booklists, monthly audios, podcasts, and video resources.
-We'll mail her printed materials beginning in late July for the membership year starting in September and within 7-10 business days for anyone who joins during the year.
+After you register and pay the membership fee, you'll have immediate access to our online materials, including our current and past booklists, monthly audios, and interviews.
+We'll mail your printed materials beginning in early August for the membership year starting in September and within 7-10 business days for anyone who joins during the year.